Amazon Tree Boa Natural History

 It is not uncommon for this species to live as long as 15 to 20 years or more.

 This species will feed on animals such as small mammals and frogs but mostly feeds on small birds which it is able to pluck out of the sky from its high vantage point in the trees.
+This is a constrictor, meaning it strangles its prey rather than injecting venom.

 Groups and Breeding